eml-eda/odimo/README.md

 $ source run_ic.sh {regularization strenght} {architecture} 64 {regularization target} now search ft
 ```

 where `{regularization strength}` is a float number that controls the balance between task loss and regularization loss. `{architecture}` is the architecture that we want to optimize with the tool.
-All the supported architectures are listed in [models directory](./models). `{regularization target}` represents the hw-related metric that we want to optimize, the supported values are `[power, latency, power-naive]`.
+All the supported architectures are listed in [models directory](./models).
+E.g., for Tiny ImageNet task use as architecture `res18_pow2_diana_full`. `{regularization target}` represents the hw-related metric that we want to optimize, the supported values are `[power, latency, power-naive]`.

 ## License
 ODiMO is released under Apache 2.0, see the LICENSE file in the root of this repository for details.